northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 To start MATLAB and add a Cluster Profile, do the following:

 1. Go to <http://ood.discovery.neu.edu>.
-If prompted, sign in with your Discovery username and password.
+If prompted, sign in with your cluster username and password.

 1. Click **Interactive Apps**, and select **MATLAB**.1.
 Select **MATLAB version 2020a**, and keep the default time of one hour and default memory of 2GB.
 Click **Launch**.